bsamseth/tic-tac-toe/README.md

 # Tic-Tac-Toe AI

 This is a simple little game playing "AI" that can play Tic-Tac-Toe (Noughts and crosses).
-There are two versions, one written in Python and one in C++.
+There are several versions, written in Python, Java and C++.
 You may play against either in a simple command line interface.
 You will never win, however, as the AI never plays a move allowing you to do so.